PAIR-code/lit/website/src/index.md

 For a similar tool to explore general-purpose machine learning models, check out the [What-If Tool](https://whatif-tool.dev).

+LIT can be run as a standalone server, or inside of python notebook environments such as Colab and Jupyter.
 </div>

 {% include partials/spacer height:50 %}